Stem cell theory of aging

 The stem cell theory of aging postulates that the aging process is the result of the inability of various types of stem cells to continue to replenish the tissues of an organism with functional differentiated cells capable of maintaining that tissue's (or organ's) original function.
 Damage and error accumulation in genetic material is always a problem for systems regardless of the age.
-The number of stem cells in young people is very much higher than older people and thus creates a better and more efficient replacement mechanism in the young contrary to the old.
+The number of stem cells in young people is very much higher than in older people and thus creates a better and more efficient replacement mechanism in the young contrary to the old.
 In other words, aging is not a matter of the increase in damage, but a matter of failure to replace it due to a decreased number of stem cells.
 Stem cells decrease in number and tend to lose the ability to differentiate into progenies or lymphoid lineages and myeloid lineages.

 Maintaining the dynamic balance of stem cell pools requires several conditions.
 Balancing proliferation and quiescence along with homing (See niche) and self-renewal of hematopoietic stem cells are favoring elements of stem cell pool maintenance while differentiation, mobilization and senescence are detrimental elements.
 These detrimental effects will eventually cause apoptosis.

 There are also several challenges when it comes to therapeutic use of stem cells and their ability to replenish organs and tissues.
 First, different cells may have different lifespans even though they originate from the same stem cells (See T-cells and erythrocytes), meaning that aging can occur differently in cells that have longer lifespans as opposed to the ones with shorter lifespans.
 Also, continual effort to replace the somatic cells may cause exhaustion of stem cells.